Data Validation Block

 Pre-Requisites

-DataBricks JobId | The Databricks Job ID that defines the validation and transformation logic. |
+that defines the validation and transformation logic.

 Creating a Databricks Job and Job ID

-- From the drop-down menu in the top right corner, select your workspace.
+2. From the drop-down menu in the top right corner, select your workspace.
+Your workspace is named notebook-cluster in which your organisation exists.
+Example: notebook-eucrm, where eurcrm is the cluster in which the organisation exists.

 Databricks Notebook

+1. From the left pane, click Workflows> Create job.
 The job ID is created.
 Use the Job ID in the DataBricks JobId field of the Data Validation block.

+1. Create a job and add a task.
 Note: In the Path field, give the path of your Databricks Notebook.

-Create a Job and a Task
+Create a job and a task

 Creating the Databricks Notebook Script